nxttx/Embedded---Plastics-classifier/documents/FunctionalRequirementsDocument.md

 Leds 2 and 3 may come on at different times.
 As soon as the software is turned on, the tape will spin and start classifying.
 ## Conclusion
-In this document we have described the requirements for the project “Plastic classification with computer vision”.
+In this document we have described the requirements for the project “Classifying plastics”.
 The goal of this project is to classify different types of plastics with the help of computer vision artificial intelligence (AI).
 For more information about the project, please see the Plan of approach.

 ## References
 MoSCoW Prioritization. (sd).
 Opgehaald van ProductPlan: https://www.productplan.com/glossary/moscow-prioritization/